-To limit to authoritative websites, choose your preferred domain (.edu, .gov or .org) by adding site:.domain
+To limit to authoritative websites, choose a preferred domain (.edu, .gov or .org) by adding site:.domain

-Be sure not to include any spaces between site: and the domain.
+NOTE: Be sure not to include spaces between site: and the domain.

-For natural phrases such as school choice, be sure to use quotations.
+For natural phrases, such as school choice, use quotation marks.

 Example: "school choice"

 To search within a specific website in Google, use the site command.

 |Email a Librarian